Province:Platinum Provincial Dugout

 Secure comfortable accommodation is available in a “Visitors Cottage”.
 This is for friends and family of residents who need to overnight.
 The accommodation is also available for Moths / Mothwa looking for accommodation for a few nights.
 Accommodation consists of a bedroom and a shower, but no meal facilities.
 For further details contact the Custodian, Richard Sewell 0788185007 or [email protected]

 About the Cottages

 Moth Cottesloe Homes, a branch of Moth Ex-Servicemans Cottage Association (MESCA) were initially built in 1934 in Cottesloe, next to the Gas works, Auckland Park.
 As a result of the Johannesburg City Council planning to build a road through the middle of the complex, we were offered a long term lease where the cottages currently stand in Fairlands.
 The complex was build in phases, firstly 18 double cottages to move the persons from the old site.
 5 years latter, 12 single cottages were built as a result of the demand for single accommodation.
 This demand continues today, and have since built another 4 single cottages, being a total of 16 single cottages.
 All Cottages were built to accommodate persons in wheel chairs.
 We also made sure the complex is low maintenance, i.e. outside walls all face brick, no gutters etc.

 We house 56 Moths and ex-servicemen and their spouses.
 (Military service is a prerequisite) We offer residents, whom are predominately Moths, safe, affordable housing.
 Residents have to be able to look after themselves, as we have no medical facilities.
-We do not offer transport to the shops, hospital etc. We are very concerned abo ut the safety of our residents and therefor make sure we have done all that is possible to make sure the complex is safe, eg Electric fence all around the complex, linked to armed response Beagle Watch, all doors have security gates and windows burglar bars.
+We do not offer transport to the shops, hospital etc. We are very concerned about the safety of our residents and therefor make sure we have done all that is possible to make sure the complex is safe, eg Electric fence all around the complex, linked to armed response Beagle Watch, all doors have security gate and windows have burglar bars.